Spain Faculty and Staff

 Rocio Alejo Rodriguez, Resident Director

-An experienced educator who has lived in various countries, Rocio will bring to her new role a commitment to strong language proficiency and intercultural competence, two principles that lie at the heart of SYA’s mission.
+An experienced educator who has lived in various countries, Rocio brings to her role a commitment to strong language proficiency and intercultural competence, two principles that lie at the heart of SYA’s mission.
 Raised in Toledo, Spain, Rocio attended Spanish universities in Madrid and Barcelona before coming to the United States twelve years ago, where she interned in the Consulate General of Spain in Boston.
 She started her teaching career in a charter school serving a diverse, international community outside of Boston.